 Graham & Brown

 The department enters teams into the annual ‘Rotary Club Technology Tournament’.
-Our Sixth Form team are currently the holders of the senior trophy and have been for a number of years.
-We have had successes with the junior and intermediate teams over the years too.
+Our intermediate team are currently the holders of the trophy.
+We have been Senior champions on a number of occasions in recent years too.

-Workshops are made available, for either extended work or individual projects, at lunchtimes on request, but they are open Thursday lunchtime regardless.
+Workshops are made available, for either extended work or individual projects, at lunchtimes on request.